FairwindsOps/reckoner/README.md

 Grafana and Polaris should now be installed on your cluster!

+## Adopting Reckoner
+Warning: Experimental

+If you're already using Helm but want to start using `reckoner`, you can use `reckoner import` to facilitate your migration.

+We recommend carefully examining the output of a `reckoner diff` before relying on any imported course.yml definitions.

 ## More Documentation

 More advanced usage docs and course definition information can be found in the [docs/](/docs) folder of this repository.